Birabongse Bhanudej: Auto racing

 While Bira maintained a respectable results tally in British events, the more costly international races were largely a disaster.

 After the war, Bira returned to racing with several teams.
+He took part in the inaugural World Drivers' Championship in 1950 racing a supercharged Maserati 4CLT/48, starting four Championship races including the first, at Silverstone, where he was obliged to retire from the race with a fuel feed problem, but finished fifth at Monaco and fourth at Bremgarten the same season, giving him five points and finishing eighth in the Championship.
+1950 was his best season; Bira took part in each Championship season until 1954, starting a total of 19 races, but only scored points in one more race - a fourth place at Reims in 1954 provided three points and seventeenth place in the Championship.
 In 1951 he raced in an old Maserati 4CLT fitted with a newer V12 Osca engine.
 No results were obtained this year as a result of the poor performance of the car combined with a severe accident.
 By 1954, with a newer car, a Maserati 250F, he won the Grand Prix des Frontières on the Chimay road circuit and then finished fourth in the 1954 French Grand Prix with his own Maserati.
 In January 1955, he won the New Zealand Grand Prix at Ardmore; he retired at the end of that season.

+Bira returned to racing for the one-off Macau Grand Prix Race of Giants in 1978, finishing 13th.

+Training RAF pilots during World War II

+F1 drivers are sometimes referred to as "pilots," a description that also applied to Bira, who had a strong interest in aviation, he undertook several long-distance journeys in light aircraft and gliders, and in 1952 flew from London to Bangkok in his own twin-engine Miles Gemini.
+During World War II, when motor racing was suspended, Bira applied his skills to training fighter pilots for Britain's Royal Air Force.
+He eventually became chief instructor at the St Merryn Royal Naval Air Station, specialising in glider-pilot instruction.

 Sailing

 Bira competed in sailing events at the 1956 Melbourne Olympics in the Star, 1960 Rome Olympics in the Star, 1964 Tokyo Olympics in the Dragon and the 1972 Munich Olympics in the Tempest.
 In the 1960 Games he competed against another former Formula One driver, Roberto Mieres, who finished seventeenth, ahead of the prince at nineteenth.